temporalio/cli/temporalcli/commandsmd/commands.md

 There is a non-trivial cost of computing task reachability, use the flag `--report-reachability` to enable it.

-This command also provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue).

-The [Server](/concepts/what-is-the-temporal-server) records the last time of each poll request.
-A `LastAccessTime` value in excess of one minute can indicate the Worker is at capacity (all Workflow and Activity slots are full) or that the Worker has shut down.
-[Workers](/concepts/what-is-a-worker) are removed if 5 minutes have passed since the last poll request.

-Information about the Task Queue can be returned to troubleshoot server issues.

 Use the options listed below to modify what this command returns.